Benefits of a Master's Degree in Forensic Science from Arcadia

 Completion of at least two semesters of general chemistry with laboratories, two semesters of organic chemistry with laboratories, and two semesters of general biology with laboratories.

 Three current letters of recommendation from persons familiar with the applicant’s ability to study graduate-level science.
+Students attending Arcadia University for their undergraduate studies only require two letters of recommendation.

 International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 TOEFL/IELTS results are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, the United Kingdom, Republic of Ireland, Australia, and New Zealand).
 A courseby-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.